pseusys/follow_the_drow/README.md

 ### RobAIR FoV

-RobAIR lidar has 726 rays, it covers ??? degrees.
+RobAIR lidar has 725 rays, it covers approximately 255 degrees.
 RobAIR camera has more narrow field of view: it starts on ray **315** and ends on ray **430**.

 ### DROW detector frequency